xufangzhi/xufangzhi.github.io/_pages/about.md

 I am Fangzhi Xu (徐方植), a second-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
 I am currently a research intern at Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
 Also, I will start my visiting to Univeristy of Waterloo this Fall, advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).

-I have published researches in some top-tier conferences and journals, such as ACL, SIGIR, IEEE TKDE, and IEEE TNNLS.
-Also, I serve as a PC member (or reviewer) for IJCAI, SIGIR and IEEE TNNLS.
+I have published researches in some top-tier conferences and journals, such as ACL, SIGIR, and IEEE TKDE.
+Also, I serve as a PC member (or reviewer) for ACL, NAACL, IJCAI, SIGIR.

 ## Research Interests
 In general, my research interests lie in natural language processing, large language models and neuro-symbolic reasoning.<br>